Posted 3 weeks ago

 Instructions

-- Chop tomatoes into eighths, Finely chop 2 cloves of garlic, Chop 1 onion
+- Chop tomatoes into eighths, finely chop 2 cloves of garlic, and chop 1 onion

-- Drizzle olive oil into pan and saute onion and garlic till translucent
+- Drizzle olive oil into the pan and saute the onion and garlic till translucent

 - Add spices and fry till fragrant